 reflected sunlight from asteroids is dim because of their small size and distance, so large telescopes are needed to gather enough light. the resulting images cover a relatively small patch of sky and lots of faint stars. definitely a smaller and fainter patch of sky than normal for the naked eye. the question can arise, what’s the star catalog entry for one of the faint stars in an asteroid image? for the lost in space problem, the field of view and star brightness are relatively large, limiting the number of potential stars to thousands. for the asteroid problem, the small field and brightness increases that number to tens of thousands or more. but at the same time, the pointing of the astronomical telescope is known, and the effective star catalog can be reduced to dim stars near the telescope’s pointing vector.

-1990 - photos
+1990

 summer of ninety - university of texas at austin astronomy department - recently the hubble space telescope had finally reached orbit and the berlin wall had fallen - rent was less than two hundred a month, just a short walk north of campus - the eighty-three year old landlady and friend of lbj and john connally, mrs zively, lived directly overhead. mobile phones, notebook computers, and the web were all somewhere over the horizon - home internet was a dialup modem into a university access point.

-since the previous fall, work meant the hubble space telescope astrometry team - a group with members from the astronomy department, mcdonald observatory, the aerospace engineering department, the center for space research, and the european space agency and its hipparcos project - paul hemenway, an astronomer involved with all those organizations, was mentor and friend. life on the top three floors of rlm, the physics math astronomy tower, was special. high above the green treetops of austin, looking west to the hill country, it was a quiet and mellow time. a hippy vibe permeated the scence. wheatsville food coop, a few blocks away, was still in the seventies, which weren’t so long ago after all.
+since the previous fall, work meant the hubble space telescope astrometry team - a group with members from the astronomy department, mcdonald observatory, the aerospace engineering department, the center for space research, and the european space agency and its hipparcos project - paul hemenway, an astronomer involved with all those organizations, was mentor and friend. life on the top three floors of rlm, the physics math astronomy tower, was special. high above the green treetops of austin, looking west to the hill country, it was a quiet and mellow time. a hippy vibe permeated the scene. wheatsville food coop, a few blocks away, was still in the seventies, which weren’t so long ago after all.

 hubble was designed for very exact and stable pointing to minimize motion smear in its images - three optical interferometers were mounted on robotic arms in the hubble’s focal plane to provide feedback to the pointing control system - these fine guidance sensors were a cutting-edge solution given seventies and eighties technology, with its uneasy mix of the analog and digital eras. exact calibrations were needed on-orbit to make the whole complex system work as intended.